tsymiar/MyAutomatic/README.md

       a _sub-pub_ message queue(_`MQ`_), which can penetrate the intranet, more info linked can get from [_here_](https://github.com/tsymiar/MyAutomatic/blob/auto-dev/LinxSrvc/IM/readme.md).

+  * gSOAPverify

+      a `SOAP-server` which is to verify login using the config file _myweb.wsdl_.

   * pthdtest.exe

       a thread pool based on `pthread`.

-  * gSOAPverify

-      a `SOAP-server` which is to verify login using the config file _myweb.wsdl_.

-  * gn
+  * gn1

       a _cross-platform_, _big/small endian_, _increasing/decreasing_ binary number generator.

   * webevent_server

-      a http server and client package library, depends on `libevent`.
+      a http server and client package manager, depends on `libevent`.

+  * dpsk_chat

+      a mini chat tool using _`DeepSeek`_ api to answer questions.

+  * analyzing

+      a code tool to compare differences between tow same-named files, or different directories.

+      Not only thus tools, check `sometools`.

 QtGames
 -------